natenador44/qeap/README.md

 ## Key Features

-- Zero-boilerplate persistence: Simply derive Qeap on your structs and specify a storage directory
+- Zero-boilerplate persistence: Simply derive Qeap on your types and specify a storage directory
 - Automatic file management: Creates directories and JSON files automatically
 - Default initialization: If no saved data exists, loads using the struct's Default implementation
 - Type-safe operations: Leverages Rust's type system and serde for reliable serialization/deserialization